secretstartups/handbook/support/workflows/confirmation_emails.html.md

 Let the user know you've sent a new confirmation email and ask them to check their inbox and spam folders.

+Note: If a user changes their primary email, the form will also not work and they have to follow the process below for secondary email.

 ### Secondary email

-Instruct the user to sign in and trigger a new confirmation email through their profile: https://gitlab.com/profile/emails
+Instruct the user to sign in and trigger a new confirmation email through their profile: [https://gitlab.com/profile/emails](https://gitlab.com/profile/emails)

 ### Wacky state